ShiminLei/Restaurants-Website/README.md

 # Description

-This is a project made for a Restaurant Menu Website.
+This is a project made for a Restaurant Menu Website -  http://www.shiminlei.com

 # Web Presentation